inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 - Request

 The property "active" is meant to only be used solely for invitations.
-For instance, it's not meant to temporarily inactive an existing membership (the membership should simply be deleted instead).
+For instance, it's not meant to temporarily deactivate an existing membership (the membership should simply be deleted instead).

 The property "request" links to the associated request sent to the user being